A client’s story

 In the winter of 20/21 there was a warning for black ice and code red was issued for a big part of The Netherlands.
 Kuipers says that when it comes to black ice it is always important to know what this means for his province.
 At moments like that his team needs background information from a meteorologist who can tell if the temperature in his area possibly will go up.
 “This can vary per province or even per municipality.”

-Precipitation and wind are also deciding factors for the de-icers’ salt spreaders to turn out.
-“When precipitation is forecasted for after 20.00 hs, we never salt.
-The salt will we washed away before morning traffic hits.
+Precipitation and wind are also deciding factors for the de-icers’ salt spreaders to head out.
+“When precipitation is forecasted for after 8 PM, we never salt.
+The salt will be washed away before morning traffic hits.
 Our drivers also need to take wind and potentially wind direction into account when salting the roads.
-That wind speed and direction is also what we talk about with the meteorologists, before we roll out.”
+Wind speed and direction is something we discuss with the meteorologists, before we roll out.”